 Press and hold the PTT button on the side of the radio body to transmit (upwards for CHANNEL A; downwards for CHANNEL B).
-While transmitting, speak approximately 3-5cm (1 to 2 inches) from the microphone.
-When you release the PTT, your transceiver will go back to receive mode.
+While transmitting, speak approximately 3-5cm from the microphone.
+When you release the PTT your transceiver will go back to receive mode.